Zeo666/AllTheRoles/README.md

 -----------------------
 ## Underdog
 ### **Applied to: Impostors**
-The Underdog is an modifier with a prolonged kill cooldown.\
+The Underdog is a modifier with a prolonged kill cooldown.\
 When they are the only remaining Impostor, they will have their kill cooldown shortened.

 ### Game Options